trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

    You can run this command inside or outside of the Docker container.

-   The size of the application and its dependencies may be 18MB or more, which is too large to deploy.
+   The size of the compiled kernel and its dependencies may be 18MB or more, which is too large to deploy.

 1. In a terminal window outside of the Docker container, run the `wasm-strip` command to reduce the size of the kernel: